-The following sets are performed when control enters the execution context for eval code:
+The following steps are performed when control enters the execution context for eval code:

-If there is no calling context or if the eval code is not being evaluated by a direct call (15.1.2.1) then, a.
+- 1. If there is no calling context or if the eval code is not being evaluated by a direct call (15.1.2.1.1) to the eval function then, - a.
 Initialize the execution context as if it was a global execution context using the eval code as C as described in 10.4.1.1.